-To be candid, I hate divorce.
-I don’t how to say this any other way.
-It breaks my heart when I hear of parents planning to divorce.
+To be honest, I hate divorce.
+There’s no softer way to say it it breaks my heart when I hear of parents planning to separate.
+No one truly understands what lies ahead until they’ve gone through it themselves.

-1. Hanging On: Frustrated, rejected, in-denial, depressed, angry, victim
+1. Hanging On: Feeling frustrated, rejected, in denial, depressed, angry, victimized.

-Let’s look at my life and how I handled my divorce, in my 40s, married for over 13 years with an eight-year-old son.
+Here’s how I went through these phases during my divorce in my 40s, after 13 years of marriage and with an eight-year-old son.

 ● Nothing seemed to make sense.

-● I couldn’t think beyond the given moment, let alone set any goals.
+● I couldn’t think beyond the given moment, let alone set goals.

-● My eating habits had changed.
-I was losing weight.
+● My eating habits had changed; I felt listless.

 “Dear Journal: I feel so burdened, so overwhelmed.
 I am in limbo and consumed with uncertainty.”

-● There was a void inside my inner being and I didn’t know how to fill it.
+● I felt an empty void inside and didn’t know how to fill it.

-● I’m ready and willing to forgive others and myself.
+● I was ready to forgive — others and myself.

-● I’m tired of living in the past and am ready to move forward.
+● I’m was tired of living in the past and wanted to move forward.

-● I’m noticing patterns in what worked and didn’t work for me.
-I’m ready to use the past to discover and create the future.
+● I saw patterns in what worked and didn’t, eager to use my past to build my future.

-“Dear Journal: “Everything that happens, every feeling, every joy, every pain is to be embraced as they are all messengers, delivered to me to teach me about life, to challenge me and strengthen me.”
+Journal entry: “Dear Journal: “Everything that happens, every feeling, every joy, every pain is to be embraced — they are all messengers, delivered to teach me, challenge me, and strengthen me.”

 The Compassionate Heart Exercise